Shippable/docs/sources/deploy/deploy-mvp-8.md

         deployMethod: replace
 ```

-### Deploying manifests in parallel
+### Parallel strategy

-If you are deploying multiple manifests with the same **deploy** job, you might notice that deployments can take a long time to reach steady state.
+A multiple container application can be comprised of multiple manifest jobs, with each manifest job defining a component of the application.
+When multiple manifests are deployed with the same **deploy** job, deployments can take a long time to complete.
 This is because manifests are deployed serially by default.

 You can greatly speed up deployments for multiple manifests by using a `parallel` deploy strategy, where all manifest deployments are kicked off in parallel.